 Like other states, Indiana defines and classifies its crimes according to a certain system, under which offenses are categorized as being either misdemeanors or felonies.
 How an offense is classified depends on its severity.
 For instance, crimes involving injury to someone’s person are usually charged as felonies.
 However, even being convicted of a misdemeanor can lead to jail time, fines, and the creation of a permanent record, which in turn can make it difficult to secure employment, find housing, join the military, or take advantage of educational opportunities.
-For these reasons, mounting a strong defense is critical, so if you are being investigated for your involvement in a crime or have already been charged, you should strongly consider contacting an experienced Merrillville criminal defense lawyer who can evaluate your case and begin strategizing on your behalf.

 Generally, misdemeanors are considered to be less serious criminal offenses than their felonious counterparts.
 Some of the most commonly charged misdemeanors in Indiana include public intoxication, petty theft, disorderly conduct, marijuana possession, and a first offense of driving under the influence.
 Misdemeanors are divided up based on their seriousness into three sub-categories, including: